-047 Councillor Giacomo Arnott Councillor Jason Wells

-- Exhibit the draft Port Stephens Development Control Plan 2014 Chapter D17: Stockton Rifle Range (ATTACHMENT 1) for a period of 28 days in accordance with the Environmental Planning and Assessment Act 1979 (NSW) and Environmental Planning and Assessment Regulation 2000 (NSW). - 2) That a report be provided to Council following public exhibition.
+047 Councillor Giacomo Arnott Councillor Jason Wells It was resolved that Council: Exhibit the draft Port Stephens Development Control Plan 2014 - Chapter D17: Stockton Rifle Range (ATTACHMENT 1) for a period of 28 days in accordance with the Environmental Planning and Assessment Act 1979 (NSW) and Environmental Planning and Assessment Regulation 2000 (NSW).
+2) That a report be provided to Council following public exhibition.